 2. Underground Injection Control

-Any construction or operation of injection wells shall be in accordance with all applicable provisions of UIC permit No. XXXXX (attached as Appendix II) as well as any subsequent modifications, amendments and/or renewals.
+The Licensee currently does not have any active UIC permits.
+In the future, aAny construction or operation of injection wells shall be in accordance with all applicable provisions of UIC program permit No. XXXXX (attached as Appendix II) as well as any subsequent modifications, amendments and/or renewals.

 [Chapter 62-528, F.A.C.]